School integration in the United States: Legal action

-Throughout the first half of the 20th century there were several efforts to combat school segregation, but few were successful.
-However, in a unanimous 1954 decision in the Brown v.
-Board of Education case, the United States Supreme Court ruled segregation in public schools unconstitutional.
-The NAACP legal team representing Brown, led by Thurgood Marshall, argued that racially separate schools were inherently unequal, as society as a whole looked down upon African Americans and racially segregated schools only reinforced this prejudice.
-They supported their argument with research from psychologists and social scientists in order to empirically prove that segregated schools inflicted psychological harm on black students.
+Throughout the first half of the 20th century, there were several efforts to combat school segregation, but few were successful.
+A rare success story was the Berwyn School Fight in Pennsylvania, in which the NAACP and Raymond Pace Alexander helped the Black community reintegrate local schools.

+In the early 1950s, the NAACP filed lawsuits in South Carolina, Virginia, and Delaware to challenge segregation in schools.
+At first the decision was split with United States Supreme Court Chief Justice Fred M. Vinson believing that Plessy v.
+Ferguson should stand.
+He was replaced by Earl Warren who differed in opinion on the case, and in a unanimous 1954 decision in the Brown v.
+Board of Education case, the Supreme Court ruled segregation in public schools unconstitutional.
+The NAACP legal team representing Brown, led by future Supreme Court Justice Thurgood Marshall, argued that racially separate schools were inherently unequal, as society as a whole looked down upon African Americans and racially segregated schools only reinforced this prejudice.
+They supported their argument with research from psychologists and social scientists that proved empirically that segregated schools inflicted psychological harm on black students.
 These expert testimonies, coupled with the concrete knowledge that black schools had worse facilities than white schools and that black teachers were paid less than white teachers, contributed to the landmark unanimous decision.

 Initial responses to school integration

 The Little Rock Nine was a group of nine African American students enrolled in Little Rock Central High School in 1957.
-Their enrollment was followed by the Little Rock Crisis, in which the students were initially prevented from entering the racially segregated school by Orval Faubus, the Governor of Arkansas.
-They then attended after the intervention of President Dwight D. Eisenhower.
-Before the Little Rock Nine, the state of Arkansas would experience the first successful school integrations below the Mason–Dixon line.
-In 1948, nine years before the Little Rock Nine, the University of Arkansas' Law and Medical Schools successfully admitted black students.
-Public schools would also integrate in the Arkansas cities of Charleston and Fayetteville in 1954 as well.
+Their enrollment was followed by the Little Rock Crisis, in which the students were initially prevented from entering the racially segregated school by Arkansas Governor Orval Faubus.
+They attended after the intervention of President Dwight D. Eisenhower.
+After the Little Rock Nine, Arkansas experienced the first successful school integrations south of the Mason–Dixon line.
+In 1948, nine years before the Little Rock Nine, the University of Arkansas Law and Medical Schools successfully admitted black students.
+Public schools integrated in the Arkansas cities of Charleston and Fayetteville in 1954 as well.

 The U.S. Supreme Court issued its historic Brown vs. Board of Education of Topeka, Kansas, 347 U.S. 483, on May 17, 1954.
 Tied to the 14th Amendment, the decision declared all laws establishing segregated schools to be unconstitutional, and it called for the desegregation of all schools throughout the nation.[1]
 After the decision, the National Association for the Advancement of Colored People (NAACP) attempted to register black students in previously all-white schools in cities throughout the South.
 In Little Rock, Arkansas, the school board agreed to comply with the high court's ruling.
 Virgil Blossom, the Superintendent of Schools, submitted a plan of gradual integration to the school board on May 24, 1955, which the board unanimously approved.
 The plan would be implemented during the fall of the 1957 school year, which would begin in September 1957.